In the first place that I decided to use Vim as my primary code editor, I had some reasons:

 :tabnew to open a new tab and use

-:tabnext to navigate between your tabs.
+:tabnext to navigate between your tabs or using

 The best way to have a nice Vim config is to see others